Taapsee Pannu ADMITS To Being In A Relationship: Have Kissed A Lot Of Frogs Before Meeting My Prince

 Shagun quipped, "Now, she may have got lucky.
 Taapsee must thank me because it was because of me that she met him.
 Honestly, apart from him and another guy who I liked, but I don't know where from Taapsee finds these weird guys.
 First of all, they are so ugly."

-Taapsee added that she has "kissed a lot of frogs before meeting my prince."
+Taapsee added that she has, "kissed a lot of frogs before meeting my prince."

 When asked if the two sisters discuss marriage with their family, they said they do but the conversation keeps shifting.